Birding the Eastern Seaboard

 December 2025

-North America hosts spectacular spring and autumn migrations involving millions of birds, particularly along its coastlines, and its immense variety of habitats ensures outstanding birding opportunities across many states throughout the year.
-The east coast stands out as a prime destination, offering superb spring migration, excellent overwintering birds and a dramatic autumn raptor movement.
+Millions of birds migrate through the US each spring and autumn, particularly along its coastlines, and the wonderful variety of habitats and landscapes across North America ensures outstanding birding opportunities throughout the year.
+The east coast stands out as a prime destination, offering exciting spring migration, numerous overwintering birds and a dramatic autumn raptor movement.
 While migration peaks can never be predicted with certainty, we plan our travels to coincide with the most productive periods, maximising the chances of witnessing these remarkable natural events.

 Whooping Crane